Green0318/g.solana-pro/README.md

 - Install CLI dependencies by running `yarn`
 - Set Enviromnent Variables
 - Ensure you have a solana key genereated.
 One can be using `solana-keygen new`
-- Check your keypait and its location using `solana config get keypair`
+- Check your keypair and its location using `solana config get keypair`
 - `export ANCHOR_PROVIDER_URL="http://localhost:8899"`
 - `export ANCHOR_WALLET=~/.config/solana/id.json`
 Once you have the project deployed and the environment variables set you can interact with it using the CLI.